 Those students doing an internship in order to write their thesis with a company can choose, depending on the conditions they have negotiated with the company, to either write their thesis during the actual internship or wait until they have finished their internship before beginning the actual writing phase.
 Based on the past experience of our master students, we would recommend that you think carefully about whether you will be able to juggle working as an intern and writing your thesis at the same time.
 Most students do not manage this.
 Students need to register the beginning of their thesis with the Programme Coordinator, Mrs. Julie Dengler.
-The writing period is a maximum of 6 months.
+The writing period is a maximum of 6 months with the earliest submission date being 12 weeks from the start of the writing phase.
 Additional registration fees will be due here if the student needs to register for an additional semester (see Appendix 4 Additional Registration Fees and Costs).